JelleZijlstra/taxonomy/docs/future-work.md

     citation_group, so we can track needed citations here.
 - Check that the gender of species names matches their genus (and maybe publish a paper correcting all the wrong ones)
+  - I appear to have done this before and made a number of incorrect changes.
+Perhaps audit all the cases where the root_name doesn't match the corrected_original_name.

 ## New data not currently included